The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: A Distributed Algorithm

-where $k$, to be optimized, is the expected number of users to exceed the threshold $u_k$, the $\{\bh_i\}_{i=1}^{j \leq r}$ are the channel vectors of the users who exceeded the threshold and $\{\bV_i\}_{i=1}^{j\leq r}$ are the corresponding null spaces. \end{proposition} \begin{proof} According to the law of total probability, we express the expected capacity in a slot by summing over the number of users who exceed the threshold, and the sum capacity these users see, given that they exceeded the threshold.
-As mentioned, if more than $r$ users are transmitting in a slot, the receiver cannot successfully null the inter-stream interference, and the capacity in that slot is zero.
+where $k$, to be optimized, is the expected number of users to exceed the threshold $u_k$, the $\{\bh_i\}_{i=1}^{j \leq r}$ are the channel vectors of the users who exceeded the threshold and $\{\bV_i\}_{i=1}^{j\leq r}$ are the corresponding null spaces. \end{proposition} Note that in analogy to the upper bound in \cite{jagannathan2007scheduling} for the downlink scenario, the above sum rate can be easily upper bounded by $r \E \log\prnt{1+P\Vert \bh_{(1)}\Vert^2}$, where $\bh_{(1)}$ is the channel vector with the largest norm.
+Specifically, this bound is derived by assuming exactly $r$ users transmit, neglecting any inter-user interference and taking all norms to be equal to the largest one.
+Obviously, such a bound is very loose.
+To ease notation, the $O\left(\frac{\log \log K}{K}\right)$ approximation error is omitted from now on.
+Clearly, this gap is negligible compared to the leading terms in the expression. \begin{proof} According to the law of total probability, we express the expected achievable ergodic sum-rate in a slot by summing over the number of users who exceed the threshold, and the sum-rate these users see, given that they exceeded the threshold.
+As mentioned, if more than $r$ users are transmitting in a slot, the receiverBS cannot successfully null the inter-stream interference, and the sum-rate in that slot is assumed to be zero.